Graduate Certificate Steiner Education

 at the University of the Sunshine Coast

 The Graduate Certificate in Steiner Education is a four course specialisation within the Master of Education (MEd) program at the University of the Sunshine Coast.
-Upon completion of the four Steiner Education courses, candidates may choose to exit the Master of Education program or continue to complete the full Masters level degree.
 These courses have been designed for teachers new to Steiner education and experienced teachers who want to explore Steiner education at a deeper level through an accredited pathway.
 Early childhood teachers, primary and high schools are invited to enrol as well as anyone interested in furthering their understanding of Steiner education who has completed a four year equivalent education degree.

 The Graduate Certificate Steiner Specialisation comprises the following four courses which can be completed online or on campus: